Neji128/Neji128.github.io/_posts/2019-12-17-cardiovascular_health.markdown

 ![](https://i.imgur.com/wc2HRWd.png?1)

-Another great use for logistic regressions is that they allow us to look at interactions between variables as well.
-Examining interactions is an important aspect of EDA as it allows for deeper insights you can deliver to your target audience whomever that is.
+Another great use for logistic regressions is examining interactions between variables as well.
+Interactions can be an important aspect of EDA; deeper insights can be developled for delivery target audience no matter their technical expertise.
 The example below illustrates this well:

 ```
 X = population[['cholesterol', 'active']]